 The final boss of Metroid Prime 2 is a strange fellow indeed, being mutated by both Phazon and dark energy.
 What is especially weird about this beast is its transformations and how unrecognizable they are to each version that came before them.
 Its initial appearance sees it sporting vast tendrils, sprouting from its huge black mass.
 It then changes into this poisonous blob, emitting strange and troubling gases from its skin.
-This is then followed by its spider-like form, complete with a glowing mouth area which gives the appearance of a dastardly, toothy grin.
+This is then followed by its spider-like form, complete with a glowing mouth area that gives the appearance of a dastardly, toothy grin.
 None of these versions are particularly shocking on their own, but the combination of them all makes you wonder what monstrosity you are fighting.

-Game: Metroid 2: The Return Of Samus
+Game: Metroid II: The Return Of Samus

 The eponymous Metroids are of course a large part of the series lore and have appeared in many messed-up variants over the past 30 years.
 From the Hunter Metroids of Metroid Prime to the Queen Metroid, they have been experimented and mutated to a point beyond recognition on countless occasions.
 But perhaps the strangest version is the Zeta Metroid, appearing as one of the final abominations that you must eliminate in Metroid II: The Return of Samus.
 While not quite the full Omega Metroid, the Zeta variant’s appearance is most odd, looking part dinosaur, part egg, part human-child.
 How it looks in the concept art and how it appears in the game are very different given the limited technology of the Game Boy.
 In the game, the creature looks scarier, with the lack of color in the game adding to that effect.
 It is one of the best examples in the franchise of a creature that feels ‘alien’.